rubymonolith/nopassword/README.md

 #### Secrets expire

-In addition to the salt and remaining attempts, a secret also has `Codey::Secret#expires_at`, which limits the amount of time a user has to guess the secret.
-By default, Codey gives end-users 5 minutes to enter the code.
+In addition to the salt and remaining attempts, a secret also has `Magiclink::Secret#expires_at`, which limits the amount of time a user has to guess the secret.
+By default, Magiclink gives end-users 5 minutes to enter the code.

 #### Does not store personally identifying information ("PII")

-Codey makes a best effort to prevent PII from being stored on the server during the authentication & authorization process.
+Magiclink makes a best effort to prevent PII from being stored on the server during the authentication & authorization process.
 Instead the data is persisted on the client via a `data` key, and is verified on each request to ensure the client did not tamper with the orignal PII for the final authentication request.
 The PII is revealed after the user successfully verifies their email address.

-Codey does not prevent other pieces of your infrastructure from logging PII, so you'll need to do your dilligence to ensure nothing is logged if your goal is to provide your users with strong privacy garauntees.
+Magiclink does not prevent other pieces of your infrastructure from logging PII, so you'll need to do your dilligence to ensure nothing is logged if your goal is to provide your users with strong privacy garauntees.

 #### No session or cookies required

-Codey persists its state on the client and in an encrypted format on the server; thus a session or cookie is not required for the verification process.
+Magiclink persists its state on the client and in an encrypted format on the server; thus a session or cookie is not required for the verification process.
 This serves two purposes:

 1. **Privacy** - The initial authorization and verification process doesn't use cookies, so in theory if you run a tight ship, you won't have to display cookie banners during the authorization and verification process.

-2. **API compatibility** - The main reason Codey doesn't use cookies or sessions is so it can be used to authenticate via an API.
+2. **API compatibility** - The main reason Magiclink doesn't use cookies or sessions is so it can be used to authenticate via an API.
 This is useful for hybrid mobile app scenarios where a user may request a login code via a native UI.

 ## Usage

-Codey takes a PORO approach to its architecture, meaning you can extend its behavior via compositions and inheritence.
+Magiclink takes a PORO approach to its architecture, meaning you can extend its behavior via compositions and inheritence.
 Because of this PORO approach, most of the configuration happens on the objects themselves via inheritance instead of a configuration file.
 This is a similar approach to how [authologic](https://github.com/binarylogic/authlogic) implements their authentication framework for users.

-Because of this modular approach, Codey can be used out of the box for many use cases including:
+Because of this modular approach, Magiclink can be used out of the box for many use cases including:

 * Login via Email
 * Verify emails for logged in users
 * Reset passwords for logged in users

-Codey could be extended to work for other side-channel use cases too like login via SMS, QR code, etc.
+Magiclink could be extended to work for other side-channel use cases too like login via SMS, QR code, etc.

 ### Routes